Privoce/vocechat-doc/docs/bot-and-webhook.md

 {
   "created_at": 1672048481664, //timestamp of when the message is created "detail": {
-    "content": "message", //content of the essage
-    "content_type": "text/plain", //content type, three of them: text/plain, text/markdown, vocechat/file
-    "expires_in": null, //When will this message disappear: if there is a non-zero number "x", then this message will disappear (get deleted) in x seconds.
+    "content": "hello this is my message to you", //content of the essage "content_type": "text/plain", //content type, three of them: text/plain, text/markdown, vocechat/file "expires_in": null, //When will this message disappear: if there is a non-zero number "x", then this message will disappear (get deleted) in x seconds.
     "properties": null, //mentions a person; image metadata.